A Computational Analysis of Strategic Nominations: Modeling Equilibrium and Complexity in Organizational Elections: Hardness and Counterexamples

-We first note that when the hardmax function is adopted as the monotone WP function, the egoistic election game always has a PSNE.
-With ties broken arbitrarily, the maximum of a finite set of numbers always exists and hence the candidate $x_{i^*,s_{i^*}}$, where $i^* := \argmax_{i\in [m]} u(x_{i,s_i})$ with respect to the profile $\mathbf{s}$, wins with probability~1 by the definition of hardmax.
-Therefore, consider the candidate $(i^*,s_{i^*}^*) := \argmax_{i\in [m], s_i\in [n_i]} u(x_{i,s_i})$ with the maximum social utility and let $I = \{s\in [n_{i^*}]: u(x_{i^*,s})\geq u(x_{j,s_j})\mbox{ for all }j\in [m]\setminus \{i^*\}, s_j\in [n_j]\}$ collect all the candidates in party $i^*$ which bring more social utility than any one in the other parties.
+and choose any $s_{i^*}^*\in[n_{i^*}]$ such that $(i^*,s_{i^*}^*)\in\mathcal{A}$.
+Let $I = \{s\in [n_{i^*}]: u(x_{i^*,s})\geq u(x_{j,s_j})\mbox{ for all }j\in [m]\setminus \{i^*\}, s_j\in [n_j]\}$ collect all the candidates in group $i^*$ which bring more social utility than any one does in the other groups.
 Clearly, $I$ is not empty since $s_{i^*}^*\in I$.
-Next, choose the minimum index $s_{i^*}^{**}$ in~$I$, which brings the maximum utility for party $i^*$'s supporters, then we have that any profile $\mathbf{s}$ with party player $i^*$ choosing $s_{i^*}^{**}$ is a PSNE.
-Indeed, any other party player $\mathcal{P}_j$ for $j\neq i^*$ has no incentive to deviate its strategy because the payoff can never be better off.
-As for party player $i^*$, by the egoistic property we know that it gets less utility from the other party than that from its own candidates whenever it loses, so choosing $s_{i^*}^{**}$ guarantees his maximum possible reward.
-However, such a PSNE in this case is not necessarily the optimal profile.
+Next, choose the minimum index $s_{i^*}^{**}$ in~$I$, which brings the maximum utility for group $i^*$'s members, then we have that any profile $\mathbf{s}$ with group player $i^*$ choosing $s_{i^*}^{**}$ is a PSNE.
+Indeed, any other group player $\mathcal{P}_j$ for $j\neq i^*$ has no incentive to deviate from its strategy because the payoff can never be better off.
+As for group player $i^*$, by the egoistic property we know that it gets less utility from the other group than that from its own candidates whenever it loses, so choosing $s_{i^*}^{**}$ guarantees his maximum possible reward. \end{proof} Interestingly, a PSNE in the election game where the hardmax WP function is adopted is not necessarily the optimal profile.
 For example, consider the instance in Table~\ref{tab:AlwaysPSNE_HM}.
-The social welfare of the PSNE is~$50$ which is only half of the optimum.
+The social welfare of the PSNE is~$50$, which is only half of the optimum.